ElryWeeb/Controld-Updater/README.md

-# Automatic Dyniamic DNS IP Updater
+# Dyniamic DNS IP Updater

-Automatically update your (WLAN) IP from your Android via API.
+Update your (WLAN) IP from your Android via API.

 <a name="req">Usage Requirements: </a>
 - Dynamic DNS with a Update URL. (ex. https://www.cloudns.net/)